Floorp-Projects/Floorp/mobile/android/android-components/components/service/sync-logins/README.md

 The unique ID associated with this login.
 It is recommended that you not make assumptions about its format, as there are no restrictions imposed on it beyond uniqueness.
 In practice it is typically either 12 random Base64URL-safe characters or a UUID-v4 surrounded in curly-braces.

-When inserting records (e.g. creating records for use with `LoginsStorage.add`), it is recommended that you leave it as the empty string, which will cause a unique id to be generated for you.
+When inserting records (e.g. creating records for use with `AsyncLoginsStorage.add`), it is recommended that you leave it as the empty string, which will cause a unique id to be generated for you.

 #### `hostname: String`